 While discussing the question of "how much should a 10-week-old kitten eat", many feline experts suggest that pet owners adopt a meal-feeding regime.
 So why free-feeding is not a good choice here?

 Well, kittens forget everything when they see food so if you fill the feeding bowl, your furball may proceed to empty it in one go.
-Considering the small stomach of kittens, consuming large amounts of food at once definitely bring a wide range of troubles.
+Considering the small stomach of kittens, consuming large amounts of food at once definitely brings a wide range of troubles.
 In addition to that, leaving the food exposed to the elements would affect their properties which often lead to wastages.
 That is why meal-feeding is superior to free-feeding.